 AT A LOSS

-Their numbers have been steadily declining, from approximately 2200 in the late 1990s to approximately 1600 today, mostly due to human-caused habitat changes.
+Southern mountain caribou numbers in BC’s interior temperate rainforest have been steadily declining, from approximately 2200 in the late 1990s to approximately 1200 today, mostly due to human-caused habitat changes.
 What may have once been a single, large mountain caribou population is today fragmented into as many as 18 subpopulations with little or no interaction.
 We know that small, disconnected populations are much more prone to extinction.
-The current number of individuals in our local South Selkirk Herd is a startling 12.

 WHAT WE’RE DOING

-Find out more by reading the Mountain Caribou Information Booklet.
+Find out more by reading the Mountain Caribou Education Booklet.